verhas/jScriptBasic/site/advanced/nativeapi.md

         assertEquals("hello world", sw.toString());
 ```

+In this example the sample code gets the directory where the `"hello.bas`" Java resource is and then sets this
+directory as a one element source path.
+Since the second parameter to `eval(String, String ...)`
- Since the last parameter is variable argument, you can use there `String[]` array, or simply
- as many `String` parameters as you like:
+ in this case is variable argument, you can use there `String[]` array, or simply as many `String` parameters as you like:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();
         engine.eval("include.bas", ".", "..", "/usr/include/scriptbasic");
 ```

 The second possibility is to provide a `SourcePath` object.
 The following sample
 shows you a very simple use of this approach:

 ```
         ScriptBasic engine = ScriptBasic.getEngine();
         StringWriter sw = new StringWriter(10);